1465 Fez revolt

-The 1465 Moroccan revolution was a popular uprising in the city of Fez, which was the capital of Morocco, against Sultan Abd al-Haqq II, the last ruler of the Marinid dynasty, and his Jewish vizier, Harun ibn Batash.
+The 1465 Fez revolt was a popular uprising in the Marinid capital of Fez against Sultan Abd al-Haqq II, the final ruler of the Marinid dynasty, and his Jewish vizier, Harun ibn Batash.

-Morocco was in severe crisis in the mid-15th century, including a progressive Portuguese invasion of the country.
-The theoretical rulers, the Marinids, had little power outside the city of Fez, with large parts of the country in the hands of the Wattasids, a dynasty of viziers.
-In 1458, Abd al-Haqq regained power from the Wattasids.
-The sultan then appointed Jews to high-ranking positions in the state, despite opposition from the mostly Muslim citizens of Fez.
-In most accounts, the actual revolution began in 1465, when a Jewish official abused a female sharif, which led to a pogrom against the Jewish community possibly led by Muhammad ibn Imran, the leader of the sharifs of Fez.
-Abd al-Haqq was either lynched or executed, and Muhammad ibn Imran became ruler of Fez.
+The Marinid Sultanate faced a severe crisis in the mid-15th century, exacerbated by progressive Portuguese incursions into its territory.
+The Marinid sultans, the nominal rulers, held little power outside the capital of Fez, while much of their former realm was controlled by the Wattasids, a powerful family of viziers.
+In 1458, Sultan Abd al-Haqq II launched a successful coup to reclaim direct power from the Wattasids.
+He subsequently appointed Jewish officials, notably Harun ibn Batash, to high-ranking administrative positions, a move that generated significant resentment among the majority-Muslim population of Fez.

+According to traditional accounts, the revolt was sparked in 1465 by allegations that a Jewish official had assaulted a female sharif.
+This prompted a local preacher to call for Jihad, culminating in a pogrom against the city's Jewish community.
+The uprising was heavily supported, and possibly orchestrated, by Muhammad ibn Imran, the leader of the sharifs of Fez.
+During the unrest, Sultan Abd al-Haqq II was lynched or executed by the mob, effectively ending the Marinid dynasty, and Muhammad ibn Imran briefly assumed control of the city.

-The Wattasids attempted to return after the revolution but were opposed by Muhammad ibn Imran, leading to a war in which the Wattasid dynast Muhammad al-Sheikh conquered Fez in 1471 at the cost of ceding significant territory to the Portuguese.
-The Wattasids, who retained the Berber tribal structure of medieval Moroccan dynasties, were soon discredited by their incapability to stem the Portuguese advance, and they were replaced in the 16th century by the Saadis, a non-tribal dynasty of sharifs.
-Morocco has been ruled by sharifs ever since.
-The 1465 revolution, while unsuccessful in bringing about lasting sharif rule, was thus a harbinger of the rule by sharifs, which would come to define modern Moroccan history.
+Following the revolt, the Wattasids attempted to regain power but faced opposition from Muhammad ibn Imran.
+This conflict culminated in 1471 when the Wattasid leader Muhammad al-Sheikh conquered Fez, though at the cost of ceding significant territory to the Portuguese.
+The Wattasids, who maintained the traditional Berber tribal structure of earlier regional dynasties, were ultimately discredited by their inability to halt the Portuguese advance.
+In the 16th century, they were overthrown by the Saadis, a non-tribal dynasty of sharifs.
+Because the territory has been governed by sharifian dynasties ever since, Abun-Nasr view the 1465 uprising, despite its failure to establish lasting sharifian control at the time, a harbinger of the rule by sharifs which would shape the region's subsequent history.